hzeller/RedPitaya-Case/README.md

 If you notice that your printer does not scale the output properly (there is a line of reference length in the printout), you can correct that directly in the program, just change the actual length in the /measured-reference-length variable.
+If you need a DXF file, create shield-metal-cut.dxf with the Makefile.

+(If you have a laser cutter or other means to automatically cut the shield, please let me know what the best way is to provide a file that separates the mechanical parts from the documentation text.
+Different color ?)

-The OpenScad file rpcase.scad is the source for the 3D objects.
+The OpenScad file plastic-case.scad is the source for the 3D objects.
 These are the stand-offs and the actual case.
 (The rpcase.stl file is the binary result included in this distribution for easy use).